andergrim/codex-bridge.nvim/README.md

 # codex-bridge.nvim

-Neovim plugin prototype for sending the current file or selection to a plugin-owned Codex app-server session.
+Neovim plugin for sending the current file or selection to a plugin-owned Codex app-server session.

 ## Requirements

 - Neovim 0.12 or newer
 - `codex` on `$PATH`
-- A supported external terminal for the companion Codex TUI

 ## Setup